Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: The improved ODSE graph classifier

 The initialization makes use of the Mode Seek (MS) algorithm \cite{pkekalska+duin2005}, which is a well-known procedure that is able to individuate the \textit{modes} of a distribution.
 For each class $c_i, i=1, 2, ..., \zeta$, and considering a user-defined neighborhood size $s\geq1$, the algorithm proceeds as illustrated in \cite[Algorithm~3]{odse2_ijcnn_2013}.
 The elements of $\mathcal{R}$ found in this way are the estimated modes of the class distribution; hence it is a supervised algorithm.
 The cardinality of $\mathcal{R}$ depends on the choice of $s$: the larger is $s$, the smaller $\mathcal{R}$.
 This approach is very appropriate when elements of the same class are distributed in different and heterogeneous clusters: the cluster representatives are the modes individuated by the MS algorithm.
 Moreover, the MS algorithm can be useful to filter out outliers, since they are characterized by a low neighborhood density.
 The procedure depends on $s$, which directly influences the outcome of the initialization.
 Additionally, since the neighborhood is defined in the graph domain, MS is also dependent on the weights characterizing TWEC (in our case).
 For this very reason, the initialization is now performed during the ODSE synthesis.

 To limit the complexity of such an initialization, in the experiments we systematically assign small values to $s$, constraining the search in small neighborhoods.
-A possible side effect of this choice is that we can individuate an excessive number of prototypes/modes.
-This effect is however attenuated by the cascade execution of the compression algorithm (\ref{alg:compression_odse2}).
+A possible side effect of this choice is that we can find an excessive number of prototypes/modes.
+This effect is however attenuated by the compression algorithm (\ref{alg:compression_odse2}).